Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.

 On the day of the surgery:

 After the operation, you will spend 3 to 7 days in the hospital.
 You will spend the first night in an intensive care unit (ICU).
-You will probably be moved to a regular or transitional care room within 24 hours.
+You will probably be moved to a regular or transitional care room within 24 to 48 hours after the procedure.

 Two to three tubes will be in your chest to drain fluid from around your heart.
 They are most often removed 1 to 3 days after surgery.